Background pattern

 • Flatulence,

-• Swelling or gas (abdominal distension),
+• Bloating or gas (abdominal distension),

-• Rash or itching,
+• Skin rash or itching,

-• Pain, itching, or redness at the infusion site,
+• Pain, itching or redness at the infusion site,

 • Pain in arms or legs,

-• Elevated liver enzyme or creatine phosphokinase (CPK) levels in blood tests.
+• High levels of liver enzymes or creatine phosphokinase (CPK) in blood tests.

-Rare side effects(may affect up to 1 in 100 patients)
+Uncommon side effects(may affect up to 1 in 100 people)

-• Loss of appetite,
+• Decreased appetite,

 • Tremors,

-• Changes in heart rhythm, flushes,
+• Changes in heart rhythm, flushing,

-• Indigestion (dyspepsia), inflammation of the tongue,
+• Indigestion (dyspepsia), tongue inflammation,

 • Kidney problems,

-• Generalized pain or weakness, fatigue,
+• Generalized pain or weakness, fatigue (fatigue),

 • Eye itching

-Rare side effects(may affect up to 1 in 1,000 patients)
+Rare side effects(may affect up to 1 in 1,000 people)

 • Yellowing of the skin and eyes,